Skip to main content

 How it differs from other commands

-• dev: development server + hot module replacement (HMR)/watch loop
+• dev: dev server + hot module replacement (HMR)/watch mode

 • build: production build only